au-research/raido/app-client/readme.md

 ## Debugging React components

 Don't forget to install the React developer extension into your browser.
-You can easily browser aroung the component hierarchy and see state easily, instead of adding console debug statements.
+You can easily browse around the component hierarchy and see state easily, instead of adding console debug statements.

 You can also use it to profile the UI code and look for poor performing code